mcv-m6-video/mcv-m6-2023-team6/week4/README.md

 + [LiteFlowNet](https://github.com/sniklaus/pytorch-liteflownet)
 + [DEQ-Flow](https://github.com/locuslab/deq-flow)

+Run the following command:

 ```bash
 python task_1_2.py
 ```
+To check also the results from Perceiver, clone the this repo and follow the provided instructions to create perceiver-io environment
 + [Perceiver-IO](https://github.com/krasserm/perceiver-io.git)

-Follow the instructions of the original repo to create perceiver-io environment.
-Then with this environment, run the following command:
+With this environment, run the following command:

 ```bash
 python task_1_2_perceiver.py